Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-in quantum physics we have a measurement problem in which as we approach zero we also approach infinity.
+In quantum physics we have a measurement problem in which as we approach zero we also approach infinity.
 See <a href="https://fmbr.org/editoral/edit01_02/edit6_mar02.htm" target="_blank">THE MYSTERIOUS ZERO/INFINITY</a>.

 <br /><br />